 5. more comprehensively understand the interplay between carnatic music and Bharatantyam through in-class experimentation and “dance and play” sessions with guest musicians that will help solidify learning and inspire in an innovative workshop/non-performance way.

-Bharatanatyam classes are taught by Govind Pillai, Mondays 7pm.
+Bharatanatyam is a 90 minute class, taught by Govind Pillai, Mondays 7pm.